luisrico/analytics-ml-lab/README.md

-# Analytics and Machine Learning
+# EMEA RHTE 2019: Learn how to run analytics and ML in OCP4 and Ceph Object storage with Rook.io

 ## Prequisites